-One segment that I haven’t written a lot on so far has been an extremely interesting segment of venture capitalist job description.
+One segment that I haven’t written a lot on so far has been an extremely interesting segment of the venture capitalist job description.

-I am sure you will enjoy this article the same way you have enjoyed all my other articles.
+I am sure you will enjoy this article the way you have enjoyed all my other articles.

 Let me start by explaining what exactly venture capital is.

 Venture capital (VC) is a quantum of financial capital given to new, high-potential start-up companies.